World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: World In Your Hands Dataset

 \subsection{Detailed Task-Skill Counting Statistics}

 \begin{itemize} \item We further supplement the visualization of the number of skills corresponding to each task.
-Due to space limitations, we report statistics based on only 25\% of the dataset, as shown in Figure.~\ref{fig:vis_sta}.
+Due to space limitations, we report statistics based on only 25\% of the dataset, as shown in Figure~\ref{fig:vis_sta}.
+Please zoom in electronically to inspect the details.
 The full visualization analysis will be updated subsequently on the dataset website. \end{itemize}